Jerry Jerome (boxer)

 Jerry Jerome (24 May 1874 – 27 September 1943) was born at Jimbour Homestead, near Dalby.

 Jerome's father was Wollon Charles, an Aboriginal labourer, and his mother's name was Guli.
-He was a descendant of the Jarowair tribe and in 1906 Jerome married Alice Davis.
+He was a descendant of the Jarowair tribe.
+In 1906, Jerome married Alice Davis.

 Jerome lived during the Control of Aboriginal Protection Act, which meant that his movement and life were restricted to the control of the Chief Protector.
 Before his fourth fight with Fred Booth, Jerome was arrested in Warra, due to the Protection Act.
-However, he was released in time for the Toowoomba fight where he was knocked out, which had the crowds convinced that he had been drugged.
-In 1908 a Dalby citizen applied successfully for Jerome's exemption on the spurious ground that he was a ‘half caste’, in order to be removed from the controlled native listing, which would allow him to pursue a sporting career.
+However, he was released in time for a fight in Toowoomba where he was knocked out, which had the crowds convinced that he had been drugged.
+In 1908, a Dalby citizen applied successfully for Jerome's exemption on the spurious ground that he was a 'half caste', in order to be removed from the controlled native listing, which would allow him to pursue a sporting career.

-In 1908 Jerome, at the age of 34, officially commenced boxing at “The Pines”, a park near Warra, Queensland and was referred to in these early days as the "Warra Cyclone".
+In 1908, at the age of 34, Jerome officially commenced boxing at "The Pines", a park near Warra, Queensland.
+This earned him the nickname of the "Warra Cyclone".

-In 1912 Jerome fought Black Paddy, champion of Western Australia, which was possibly the first contest between two Aboriginal professional boxers.
-Black Paddy was born in Murchison at Queensland and later moved to Cue, Western Australia.
-In August 1912, in Brisbane to a crowd of five thousand spectators, Jerome defeated Black Paddy in a sixteen-round boxing match.
-In the same year Jerome was awarded the Australian middleweight boxing champion.
+In 1912, Jerome fought Black Paddy, champion of Western Australia, which was possibly the first contest between two Aboriginal professional boxers.
+Black Paddy was born in Murchison, Queensland and later moved to Cue, Western Australia.
+In August 1912, Jerome defeated Black Paddy in a sixteen-round boxing match to a crowd of five thousand spectators in Brisbane.
+In the same year, Jerome was awarded the Australian middleweight boxing champion.

-Jerome was the first Indigenous Australian to win a major boxing title — defeating Charlie Godfrey to claim the Middleweight Championship of Australia at Brisbane on 7 September 1912.
+Jerome was the first Indigenous Australian to win a major boxing title—defeating Charlie Godfrey and claiming the Middleweight Championship of Australia in Brisbane on 7 September 1912.